I always try to have my watercolor gear with me. I’ve got a pretty stripped down kit that fits easily into my backpack.

 I take this in, the brush hovering above the page.
 All of these surprises, relationships, would have been missed had I not stopped to look, to paint.

 But something else is happening as well, another awareness.
 How is it that a touch of red has a seismic effect on the paper, can make that object seem so much nearer?
-How can a flick of the brush so convincing convey a figure on the beach?
+How can a flick of the brush so convincingly convey a figure on the beach?
 A flood of pigment suggest all the myriad leaves of a tree.

 A mark on the paper becomes something else.
 It has two lives.
 Its life as a mark–a smudge of pigment delivered with a certain weight and a certain velocity, and the life of what it represents–the edge of a nose, a leaf on a tree, sunlight striking a building.